Leigh-Chr/calendraft/README.md

 - **Contributions**: All contributions are welcome via Pull Requests.
 The maintainer reserves the right to accept or reject any contribution to maintain project quality and direction.

 These requests are not legally binding but are community guidelines that we ask users to respect.

-For detailed usage conditions and examples, see [USAGE.md](USAGE.md).